A Travel Price Comparison for United States of America Asheville vs. Charlottesville for Nightlife, Hiking, Food, and Old Town

 Both Charlottesville and Asheville are popular destinations to visit in the spring with plenty of activities.
 Many visitors come to Asheville in the spring for the natural beauty.
 Also, most visitors come to Charlottesville for the small town charm and the natural beauty during these months.

 Asheville is a little warmer than Charlottesville in the spring.
-The temperature in Asheville is usually 64°F (18°C) in April, and Charlottesville stays around 58°F (14°C).
+The daily temperature in Asheville averages around 64°F (18°C) in April, and Charlottesville fluctuates around 58°F (14°C).

 It's quite sunny in Charlottesville.
 The sun comes out a lot this time of the year in Asheville.
 Asheville usually receives around the same amount of sunshine as Charlottesville during spring.
 Asheville gets 266 hours of sunny skies, while Charlottesville receives 265 hours of full sun in the spring.